 There are many kinds of encumbrances that can feature on a certificate of title that appear relatively harmless, but can delay settlement on a property, result in extra fees and cause a lot of stress.
 These include covenants, easements and caveats over properties.
 If your lawyer has the opportunity to read and identify these potential problems before you sign, she can tell you if it is harmless, fix the problem before you sign or advise you on likely outcomes.

 A real estate agent may assure you that a plan of subdivision is on the cusp of registration but the contract may actually allow the vendor a significant period of time before a purchaser has any rights in this respect.
 Don’t rely on verbal representations about this – ask your lawyer to confirm where you stand before you sign.

-If you want to put an offer in on a property, ask the agent to email you the Vendor's Statement and Contract and then email it to email@example.com to review (before you sign!)
+If you want to put an offer in on a property, ask the agent to email you the Vendor's Statement and Contract and then submit it here for review (before you sign!)